Conditions of residence for young au pairs from third countries

 A third-country national who wishes to come to Luxembourg to work as a young au pair for a period of more than 3 months, must follow a procedure in 2 consecutive steps:

-submit an application for a temporary authorisation to stay to the Immigration Directorate of the Ministry of Foreign and European Affairs;
+• submit an application for a temporary authorisation to stay to the General Department of immigration of the Ministry of Home Affairs;

 Who is concerned